-- In a medium pot mix together the honey and sugar and apply low heat.
+- Mix the honey and sugar in a medium pot and apply low heat.
 Add butter and chocolate until melted, be careful not to burn.
 Cook on medium heat for 10-15 minutes or until the mixture is completely smooth.
 Stir in vanilla.

 - Wipe each apple dry and insert a popsicle stick in the core end.
 Dunk apples until completely covered.
 Roll in chopped nuts of your choice.
 Place apples on a greased wax paper-lined plate.
 Be sure apples don’t touch as they dry/set up.

-- These apples keep for 3 days in the refrigerator in an air-tight container.
+- These apples keep for three days in the refrigerator in an air-tight container.